Alethio/ethereum-lite-explorer/README.md

 ## Technical Details

-The project is built on a React/MobX and TypeScript stack, using the [Alethio CMS](https://github.com/Alethio/cms) as a base to allow extension via 3rd party plugins.
-The basic explorer functionality is implemented via a series of open-source [core plugins](https://github.com/Alethio/explorer-core-plugins), which we also use internally for our [aleth.io](https://aleth.io) platform.
+The project is built on a React/MobX and TypeScript stack, using the [Alethio CMS](https://github.com/Alethio/cms), which allows us to add extensions dynamically through 3rd party plugins.
+The basic functionality of the explorer is implemented via a series of open-source [core plugins](https://github.com/Alethio/explorer-core-plugins), which we also use internally for our [aleth.io](https://aleth.io) platform.
 Please refer to [Alethio CMS](https://github.com/Alethio/cms) for documentation on the plugin system.

 ### Project structure
 ```